-Catch limits are determined annually in the northern and southern areas using trend analysis while data are collected to inform an integrated stock assessment (SC-CAMLR-38, Paragraphs 3.141-3.143).
+Catch limits are determined annually for the research blocks and SSRU 882H using the trend analysis while data are collected to inform an integrated stock assessment (SC-CAMLR-38, Paragraphs 3.141-3.143).

 6.3.
 Year of last assessment, year of next assessment